 “The CBD molecule and its associated pharmacology are the same, whether it was extracted from hemp or from marijuana.
 CBD is CBD, regardless of where it was originally derived from,” explained Jeremy Riggle, Ph.D, chief scientist at Mary's Medicinals, a medical cannabis company known for its Transdermal Cannabis Patch.

-One critical point of difference between hemp-derived CBD and marijuana-derived CBD is the resin content of each plant.
-Cannabis resin is found within the trichomes of buds and, to a lesser extent, on the leaves.
+One important aspect to understand when considering the difference between hemp-derived CBD and marijuana-derived CBD is the resin content of each plant.
+Cannabis resin is found within the trichomes of the plant.

 There is an exception to this rule.
 Some emerging craft hemp varieties possess unusually high concentrations of CBD, such as Cherry Charlotte, Cobbler, and Berry Blossom.
-These cultivars contain between 12% and 20% CBD content with 0.3% THC or less.
+These cultivars contain between 12% and 20% CBD with 0.3% THC or less.

-Isolate vs. Full-spectrum CBD
+Isolate vs. full-spectrum CBD

-“Full-spectrum hemp is the extraction of all of the components — cannabinoids, terpenes, flavonoids, etc. — of the hemp plant including low levels of THC,” explained Dr. Chanda Macias, CEO of Women Grow, an organization connecting female professionals in the cannabis industry; and CEO of National Holistic, a healing center based in Washington, D.C.
+“Full-spectrum [CBD oil] is the extraction of all of the components — cannabinoids, terpenes, flavonoids, etc. — of the hemp plant including low levels of THC,” explained Dr. Chanda Macias, CEO of Women Grow, an organization connecting female professionals in the cannabis industry; and CEO of National Holistic, a healing center based in Washington, D.C.

 “The entourage effect is essentially the synergy, in terms of outcome, that has been observed when cannabinoids are combined with other minor cannabinoids and terpenes,” Riggle said.
 “The combined effect is more pronounced in combination than in isolation, helping to prolong or enhance the overall effects.”